-- (l) The Local Administrator shall issue, or cause to be issued, a stop work order for any work order for any floodplain development found ongoing without a development permit.
-Disregard of a stop work order shall subject the violator to the penalties described in § 52-9 of this chapter. - (2) The Local Administrator shall issue, or cause to be issued, a stop work order for any floodplain development found non-compliant with the provisions of this law and/or the conditions of the development permit.
-Disregard of a stop work order shall subject the violator to the penalties described in § 52-9 this chapter.
+(1) The Local Administrator shall issue, or cause to be issued, a stop work order for any work order for any Floodplain Development found ongoing without a Floodplain Development Permit.
+Disregard of a stop work order shall subject the violator to the penalties described in § 52-9 of this Chapter.

+(2) The Local Administrator shall issue, or cause to be issued, a stop work order for any Floodplain Development found non-compliant with the provisions of this law and/or the conditions of the Floodplain Development Permit.
+Disregard of a stop work order shall subject the violator to the penalties described in § 52-9 this Chapter.